Cretaceous–Paleogene extinction event: Evidence for impact

 Further research identified the giant Chicxulub crater, buried under Chicxulub on the coast of Yucatán, as the source of the K–Pg boundary clay.
 Identified in 1990 based on work by geophysicist Glen Penfield in 1978, the crater is oval, with an average diameter of roughly 180 km, about the size calculated by the Alvarez team.
 In March 2010, an international panel of 41 scientists reviewed 20 years of scientific literature and endorsed the asteroid hypothesis, specifically the Chicxulub impact, as the cause of the extinction, ruling out other theories such as massive volcanism.
-They had determined that a 10 to 15 km asteroid hurtled into Earth at Chicxulub on Mexico's Yucatán Peninsula.
+They had determined that a 10 to 15 km asteroid hurtled into Earth at roughly (34,000 mph) into Chicxulub on Mexico's Yucatán Peninsula.

 Additional evidence for the impact event is found at the Tanis site in southwestern North Dakota, United States.
 Tanis is part of the heavily studied Hell Creek Formation, a group of rocks spanning four states in North America renowned for many significant fossil discoveries from the Upper Cretaceous and lower Paleocene.
 Tanis is an extraordinary and unique site because it appears to record the events from the first minutes until a few hours after the impact of the giant Chicxulub asteroid in extreme detail.
 Amber from the site has been reported to contain microtektites matching those of the Chicxulub impact event.
 Some researchers question the interpretation of the findings at the site or are skeptical of the team leader, Robert DePalma, who had not yet received his Ph.D. in geology at the time of the discovery and whose commercial activities have been regarded with suspicion.
 Furthermore, indirect evidence of an asteroid impact as the cause of the mass extinction comes from patterns of turnover in marine plankton.